teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 >
 > "Ha!
 Nice.
 Okay, that's seems a bit tricky, dealing with ornery goats and all...
 1 stress."
 >
-> "Should I roll Prowl to sneak in and plant it?"
+> "Should I roll Infiltrate to sneak in and plant it?"
 >
 > "Nah.
 Their goat stable security amounts to a stable boy who is usually asleep anyway.
 You can easily avoid their notice."
 >